LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

       --prop-file db2.properties --schema-name FHIRDATA --allocate-tenant default
     ```

-Note: Save the tenantKey from the `allocate-tenant` step above; this be needed to configure the IBM FHIR Server datasource in the next step
+4. save the tenantKey from the `allocate-tenant` step above; this is needed to configure the IBM FHIR Server datasource in the next step

 For more information on using the fhir-persistence-schema cli jar, see https://github.com/IBM/FHIR/tree/main/fhir-persistence-schema/README.md.